samjones00/docs/docs/_documentation/Authentication-and-authorization.md

 ## Custom authentication and authorization

-The classes in ServiceStack have been designed to provide default behavior out the box (convention over configuration).
-They are also highly customizable.
+A good starting place to create your own Auth provider that relies on username/password validation is to subclass `CredentialsAuthProvider` and override the `bool TryAuthenticate(service, username, password)` method where you can provide your custom implementation.
+If you instead wanted to authenticate via HTTP Basic Auth you would subclass `BasicAuthProvider` instead.

 Both the default [BasicAuthProvider](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack/Auth/BasicAuthProvider.cs) and [CredentialsAuthProvider](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack/Auth/CredentialsAuthProvider.cs) (which it extends) can be extended, and their behavior overwritten.
 An example is below:

 ```csharp
 using ServiceStack;